Frix-G/tas-frontend-challenge/README.md

 1. Create a micro front-end to manage "favourite teams" with a zustand state / store that can be shared with the main app
+2. Translate the front-end using intl
-2. Put the API behind an api gateway to protect it and for example limit number of request by second
+3. Put the API behind an api gateway to protect it and for example limit number of request by second
-3. Add git hooks to prevent devs to push code that can't build or if the linter fails
+4. Add git hooks to prevent devs to push code that can't build or if the linter fails

 ## Useful Links